 - JuJu Dhau: Juju Dhau literally means King Curd.
 This thick and creamy curd from Bhaktapur is a must try while you are in Nepal.

 - Yak Cheese: Yak-cheese is delicious cheese made from yak milk from the Himalayan region of Nepal.
+These days they are widely available in departmental stores in big cities of Nepal.

 - Anarsa and Thekuwa: Thekuwa and Anarsa are the two famous sweets from Terai region of Nepal.
 These tasty sweets are prepared on the special occasions of Chhath ( Festival celebrated in Terai region of Nepal) .